c-arthurs/QuArray/docs/TA export.rst

    * This can also be used to reload the excel map at any point if the map has been changed by the user.

 #.
-Overlay of manually selected cores
+Overlay of manually selected cores.

    * This is applied after a user selection has been applied in panel number 5.